cosyverif/paquito/src/Documentation-paquito/developer_documentation.md

 Each step is represented by a php function , and each php function is represented by command , for this we used **symfony console** that can create usable console commands ,to facilitate project management .

+####Observation :
+Refer to the documentation of the configuration file to understand the structures shown below .

 ###Verification :

 After having loaded the configuration file (parse the configuration file paquito.yaml and convert it on php array) ,verification step is initiated to: